ropensci/roweb3/content/blog/2022-06-09-devguide-0.8.0/index.md

 ## Authorship of included code

-In response to an [idea from Klaus Vigo](https://github.com/ropensci/dev_guide/issues/388), the [section of package authorship](https://devguide.ropensci.org/building.html#authorship) now has an additional section describing how to acknolwedge additional authors of external code included in a package.
+In response to an [idea from Klaus Vigo](https://github.com/ropensci/dev_guide/issues/388), the [section of package authorship](https://devguide.ropensci.org/building.html#authorship) now has an additional section describing how to acknowledge additional authors of external code included in a package.

 ## No more CRAN notes for "rev" role in package authorship